 - How your fitness tracker estimates calorie burnHow it works now and how it can get better

 - Best waterproof fitness trackers for swimmingFancy hitting the water rather than the roads?
-Check out these top waterproof bands
+Check out our top waterproof bands

 - The best fitness apps for your wearablesThe top fitness apps tailored for Apple Watch, Wear OS and other wearables